OPS-E2E-PPE/microsoft-authentication-library-for-python/msal-python-conceptual/advanced/managed-identity.md

 ```

 >[!NOTE]
->MSAL Python's [built-in Managed Identity (MI) sample](https://github.com/AzureAD/microsoft-authentication-library-for-python/blob/1.29.0/sample/managed_identity_sample.py#L38-L42) showcases how user-assigned managed identity can be inferred from environment variables.
+>MSAL Python's [built-in managed identity sample](https://github.com/AzureAD/microsoft-authentication-library-for-python/blob/1.29.0/sample/managed_identity_sample.py#L38-L42) showcases how user-assigned managed identity can be inferred from environment variables.
 It's an advanced usage pattern that can be used instead of explicit definition of the client ID in code.

 >[!IMPORTANT]
 >You need to attach a user-assigned identity for the resource where the Python code runs; otherwise, no token will be returned.
 If an incorrect identifier is used for the user-assigned managed identity, no token will be returned as well.